tmkorte/tmkorte.github.com/_documentation/content-api/index.md

 The Content API allows you to filter results using tags and location data.
 Tags are assigned to content when users complete a Rivet activity.
 Also, moderators using the Rivet Administrative Interface can edit the tags for user activity submissions.
 Location data is based on the geolocation information provided by the user or that an uploaded photo contains.

-Rivet embeds use what is called a page context to tell the API how to filter results.
+Rivet displays use what is called a page context to tell the API how to filter results.
 The page context is a JSON object that specifies which tags and/or geolocation response content must match for the API to include them in the results.
 The page context supports a variety of logical expressions for customizing filtering criteria.

 For more information about the page context see the section “Website Integration” in the “Rivet Technical Integration Guide.”

-Filtering with the Content API is very similar to the embed’s page context.
+Filtering with the Content API is very similar to the display’s page context.
 The API calls its filtering parameter qualifier.
-Instead of being a JSON object as is the embed’s page context, the qualifier for the API is expressed as Rison.
+Instead of being a JSON object as is the display’s page context, the qualifier for the API is expressed as Rison.
 The API uses Rison because it is more compact than JSON and better suited for expressing a complex object as a query parameter.

 **Note:** The Rison qualifier must be URL encoded.